Olympics: Swiss von Allmen continues golden streak with Super‑G win

 In fact, beyond von Allmen, only three other Swiss winter athletes have ever collected three or more Olympic titles: ski jumper Simon Ammann (double gold in both 2002 and 2010), cross‑country skier Dario Cologna (two titles in 2014 and one each in 2010 and 2018) and alpine great Vreni Schneider, who won twice in 1988 and once in 1994.

 Von Allmen has also joined a select group on the global stage.
-Before him, only three alpine skiers had ever won three gold medals at a single Winter Games: Janica Kostelić in 2002, Jean‑Claude Killy in 1968 and Toni Sailer in 1956.
+Before him, only three alpine skiers had ever won three gold medals at a single Winter Games: Janica Kostelic in 2002, Jean‑Claude Killy in 1968 and Toni Sailer in 1956.

 Odermatt completes his Olympic medal set